GabeScott/standard-works-vault/General Conference/1995 April - Easter Reflections.md

 Those being baptized disappeared behind large, freshly cut stacks of cornstalks, only to reappear dressed in beautiful white baptismal clothing.
 Their brown skin, black hair, and radiant smiles still linger to this day in my mind’s eye.
 The power of that Easter Sunday still moistens my eyes as I reflect on the universality of Christ’s invitation to all to come unto Him.

 For me, to have administered in His name as a missionary among those people prompted thoughts of Jesus talking to His disciples during His earthly ministry.
-He said, “And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd” (John 10:16).
+He said, “And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd” ([[John 10.16|John 10:16]]).

 Before we left Quiriza, Bolivia, for Argentina, a special prayer was offered.
 Accompanied by a dear missionary companion, kneeling on a dirt soccer field under the stars, the two of us took turns pouring out our hearts to our Heavenly Father.
 There were expressions of love and gratitude for the people, for our mission president and for the privilege of being missionaries.
 Promises were made to help the people.